 Can You Go Back and Change Answers?

 Yes.
-The test is computer-based and allows you to navigate between questions and change answers before you submit.
+The test is computer-based and you can move between questions and change answers before you submit.
 You are not locked into your first answer.

 Many candidates answer all 24 questions, then use any remaining time to review flagged questions before submitting.